-1. For the purposes of this chapter, "Digital Assets" shall be used to include all forms of blockchain-based units, whether in the form of securities-like tokens, utility tokens, cryptocurrencies or otherwise.

-2. Notably, if the entity itself is "closed-ended" in nature, it will generally fall outside the scope of the law.
+1. For the purposes of this chapter, "Diaital Assets" shall be used to include all forms of blockchain-based units, whether in the form of securities-like tokens, utility tokens, cryptocurrencies or otherwise.
+2. Notably, if the entity itself is "closedended" in nature, it will generally fall outside the scope of the law.

 'Carey Olsen' in the Cayman Islands is the business name of Carey Olsen Cayman Limited, a body corporate recognised under the Legal Practitioners (Incorporated Practice) Regulations (as revised).
 The use of the title 'Partner' is merely to denote seniority.
-Services are provided on the basis of our current terms of business, which can be viewed at http:// www.careyolsen.com/sites/default/files/ TermsofBusiness.pdf
+Services are provided on the basis of our current terms of business, which can be viewed at www. carevolsen.com/sites/default/ files/TermsofBusiness.pdf

-CO Services Cayman Limited is regulated by the Cayman Islands Monetary Authority as the holder of a corporate services licence (No. 624643) under the Companies Management Law (as revised).
+CO Services Cayman Limited is regulated by the Cayman Islands Monetary Authority as the holder of a corporate services licence (No. 624643) under the Companies Management Act (as revised).

-Please note that this guide is only intended to provide a very general overview of the matters to which it relates.
-It is not intended as legal advice and should not be relied on as such. © Carey Olsen 2018
+This guide is only intended to provide a very general overview of the matters to which it relates.
+It is not intended as legal advice and should not be relied on as such. © Carey Olsen 2021.